-In general, the parameters we might desire to be optimised are elements of u and alpha.
-In the following we will refer to them as free parameters (x).
+In general, the parameters we might desire to be optimized are elements of u and beta (parameters of f).
+In the following we will refer to them as free parameters x.
 As stated above they are

-All elements of $u{0}$ and alpha are constant in the optimization process.
-Therefore, we will in the following only discuss the behaviour of the time evolution dependant on the free parameters F(x).
-F(x) is a different representation of the same map.
-Hence,
+All elements of $u{0}$ and beta are constant in the optimization process.
+Therefore, we will in the following only discuss the behavior of the time evolution dependant on the free parameters.
+Hence, we find a unique solution to the time evolution for every set of free parameters.
+We write the time evolution base on a specific set of free parameters as F(x).
+Because x is a subset of u and beta, this can also be expressed: